-Toronto bicycle accident lawyers can speak with their client about the other particulars of Accident Benefits and what they can expect with their own claim.
+Toronto bicycle accident and bicycle injury lawyers can speak with their client about the other particulars of Accident Benefits and what they can expect with their own claim.

 The other avenue for recourse is a tort claim.
 This involves filing a lawsuit against a negligent driver.
 A successful claim may recover compensation for pain and suffering, medical care, lost income and other associated expenses, such as home maintenance.
 The filing of a tort claim hinges on a person having filed for Accident Benefits.